AP NewsBreak: Ski chief urged to quit over climate comment

 Snowboard maker Burton announced it would write a check to replace the USSA donation.

-“You can’t be giving money to Protect Our Winters when the president of your federation is denying climate change and talking about how great it is to work with dictators because you don’t have to worry about protecting the environment,” Donna Burton told the AP, referencing the relationship between USSA and FIS.
+“You can’t be giving money to Protect Our Winters when the president of your federation is denying climate change and talking about how great it is to work with dictators because you don’t have to worry about protecting the environment,” Donna Carpenter, the wife of Burton founder Jake Burton, told the AP, referencing the relationship between USSA and FIS.
 “It’s so blatant.
 He has to resign.
 It’s not OK.”

 Kasper has been president of FIS since 1998.
 He also made headlines in 2005 for saying he didn’t think ski jumping was “appropriate for ladies from a medical point of view.”